ecmwf/pyflow-wellies/docs/quickstart_guide.md

         ...
 ```

-We can easily modify this class to allow us to pass in new configuration options.
+We can modify this class to allow us to pass in new configuration options.
 We want to pass the number of cycles, the start date and the end date.
 Let's update the class to take these values.

 ```python title="suite/nodes.py"